 The spine also called the backbone is designed to give us stability, smooth movement, as well as providing a corridor of protection for the delicate spinal cord.
 It is made up of bony segments called vertebra and fibrous tissue called intervertebral discs.
 The vertebra and discs form a column from your head to the pelvis giving symmetry and support to the body.

-The spine can be divided in to 4 parts.
+The spine can be divided into 4 parts.
 The uppermost is the cervical region, consisting of 7 small vertebrae that form the neck.
 As we move down the body, the next 12 vertebrae make up the thoracic region or mid back from which the ribs are hinged.
-The 5 lumbar vertebrae are the largest of the mobile vertebrae and supports 2/3 of the body’s weight.
+The 5 lumbar vertebrae are the largest of the mobile vertebrae and support 2/3 of the body’s weight.

 The lowest region of the spine is the sacrum and coccyx.
 The sacrum is a triangular plate made up of five fused vertebral segments while the four coccyxes terminate the bony spine.

-A single vertebra is made up of two parts, the front portion is called the body, cylindrical in shape, and it is strong and stable.
+A single vertebra is made up of two parts, the front portion is called the body, is cylindrical in shape, and strong and stable.

 The back portion of the vertebra is referred to as the vertebral or neural arch and is made up of many parts.
 The strong 2 pedicles join the vertebral arch to the front body.

-The laminae forms the arch itself while the transverse process spread out from the side of the pedicles like wings to help anchor the vertebral arch to surrounding muscle.
+The laminae form the arch itself while the transverse process spreads out from the side of the pedicles like wings to help anchor the vertebral arch to the surrounding muscle.